-Rachel Small is a Doctoral candidate in Behavioral Science at the University of Rhode Island.
-Rachel earned her Master’s degree in Forensic Psychology from Roger Williams University in 2011, and is currently working in the social service sector.
+Rachel Small is an experienced market researcher in healthcare and seniors’ services.
+She earned her Doctoral degree in Behavioral Science from the University of Rhode Island.
+Rachel earned her Master’s degree in Forensic Psychology from Roger Williams University in 2011.

 Rachel has expertise in instrument development, report writing, and quantitative and qualitative research methodologies.
 As research associate for Stackpole & Associates, Rachel manages and reports on ongoing surveying and evaluation activities; and provides input and support to various special projects.

-Currently, Rachel is a doctoral student at the University of Rhode Island studying experimental psychology with a focus on research methodology.
-Although still in the process of planning her dissertation, Rachel is expecting to conduct original research on Human Trafficking; a pervasive yet understudied problem both in Rhode Island and globally, which falls within the domains of both criminal justice and public health.
+Currently, Rachel is pursuing experimental psychology with a focus on research methodology.
+In her dissertation, Rachel developed original research on Human Trafficking; a pervasive yet understudied problem globally, which falls within the domains of both criminal justice and public health.